NeuraXmy/sekai-deck-recommend-cpp/README.md

 # Sekai Deck Recommendation C++

-A C++ optimized version of [sekai-calculator](https://github.com/xfl03/sekai-calculator) with Python bindings, providing both the original brute-force search algorithm and a new simulated annealing algorithm.
+A C++ optimized version of [sekai-calculator](https://github.com/xfl03/sekai-calculator) with Python bindings, providing both the original brute-force search algorithm and some new randomized algorithms.

 ## Install